Advertiser Disclosure

 3. Milk a Goat

 Note: Short, casual tours run every 30 minutes, but don’t include the chance to milk a goat.
-And really, do you want to miss that?
+And, really, do you want to miss that?

 4. Get a Traditional Massage

-At Ho’omana Spa Maui, you can relax with a traditional Hawaii massage (lomi lomi) at a tropical spa and studio located in Upcountry Maui.
+At Ho’omana Spa Maui, you can relax with a traditional Hawaii massage (lomi lomi) at a tropical spa and studio in Upcountry Maui.
 If you want more time to relax, you can attend exclusive wellness retreats and activity packages that will teach you about Hawaii’s history, geography, language, cultural, and healing practices.
 This is a truly unique experience that you must reserve well in advance.

 Visit: For a list of spa services and their prices, click here.
 For a list of wellness classes offered and their dates and prices, click here.